Hypothesis testing for varying coefficient models in tail index regression: Application

-where the bias is ignored, $n(t)\sigma_{nj}(t)$ defined in section 4.1, is estimated based on condition (C.3) and $\nu=\int K(u)^2{\rm{d}}u$.
-For all coefficient functions, the trends are similar for men and women.
+where the bias is ignored, $n(t)\sigma_{nj}(t)$ defined in Section \ref{subsec4.1} is estimated based on (C.3), and $\nu=\int K(u)^2{\rm{d}}u$.
+For all coefficient functions, the trends were similar for male and female.
 The decreasing trend in the estimated intercept term $\widehat{\theta}_0(\cdot)$ indicates that the number of abnormal white blood cell counts tends to increase with age.
-Some of the estimated coefficient functions deviate from zero and varies with age.
+Some of the estimated coefficient functions deviated from zero and vary with age.

-Table 4 presents the results of the statistical hypothesis tests for sparsity and constancy, as defined in section 4.1.
+Table \ref{tab4} presents the results of the statistical hypothesis tests for sparsity and constancy, as defined in Section \ref{subsec4.1}.
 For the significance level $\alpha=0.05$, we reject the null hypothesis if $\widetilde{T}<-0.61$ or $\widetilde{T}>4.37$.
-The null hypothesis ${\rm{H}}_{0\rm{Z}}$ for sparsity is rejected for all coefficient functions, except $\theta_2(\cdot)$ for both males and females.
-In addition, the null hypothesis ${\rm{H}}_{0\rm{C}}$ for constancy is rejected for $\theta_1(\cdot)$ and $\theta_4(\cdot)$ for male and $\theta_0(\cdot)$ and $\theta_4(\cdot)$ for female.
-Remarkably, eosinophils and monocytes, which represent a small percentage of white blood cells, are associated with abnormal white blood cell counts.
+The null hypothesis ${\rm{H}}_{0\rm{Z}}$ for sparsity was rejected for all coefficient functions, except $\theta_2(\cdot)$ for both male and female.
+In addition, the null hypothesis ${\rm{H}}_{0\rm{C}}$ for constancy was rejected for $\theta_1(\cdot)$ and $\theta_4(\cdot)$ for male and $\theta_0(\cdot)$ and $\theta_4(\cdot)$ for female.
+Remarkably, eosinophils and monocytes, which represented a small percentage of white blood cells, were associated with abnormal white blood cell counts.

 We evaluate the goodness of fit of the model using the Q-Q plot (quantile-quantile plot).
-We regard $\{\exp((1,{\bf{X}}_i^\top)\widehat{\bm{\theta}}(T_i))\log(Y_i/\omega_n):Y_i>\omega_n,\ i=1,\cdots,n\}$ as a random sample from the standard exponential distribution.
-Figure \ref{f5.6} shows plots of these empirical and theoretical quantiles.
-The two dashed lines show the pointwise $95\%$ confidence intervals computed in the simulations.
+We regard $\{\exp((1, {\bf{X}}_i^\top)\widehat{\bm{\theta}}(T_i))\log(Y_i/\omega_n): Y_i>\omega_n,\ i=1, \ldots, n\}$ as a random sample from the standard exponential distribution.
+Figure \ref{fig7} shows plots of these empirical and theoretical quantiles.
+The two dashed lines show the pointwise 95\% confidence intervals computed in the simulations.
 We can infer that the better the plots are aligned on a straight line, the better the model fits the data.
-Most plots are within the $95\%$ confidence interval and the goodness of fit of the model does not seem to be bad.
-In contrast, Figure \ref{f5.7} shows the plots for the linear model proposed by Wang and Tsai (2009), where the predictors are defined as $X_1,X_2,X_3,X_4$ and $T$ scaled on $[0,1]$.
-In this case, many plots are outside the $95\%$ confidence interval and deviate significantly from the straight line, indicating that our model fits the data better.
+Most of the plots were within the 95\% confidence interval and the goodness of fit of the model did not seem to be bad.
+In contrast, Figure \ref{fig8} shows the plots for the linear model proposed by Wang and Tsai (2009), where the predictors are defined as $T$ scaled on $[0,1]$, $X_1$, $X_2$, $X_3$ and $X_4$.
+In this case, many plots were outside the 95\% confidence interval and deviated significantly from the straight line, indicating that our model fits the data better.